 (I wonder if the insult “cretin” comes from this reference to Cretans?)
 Titus was left in Crete to put in order (1:5) what was left unfinished, and to appoint elders.

-Considering that the book is about setting up elders, I believe older women who should teach imply these women were to be regarded as female elders.
+Considering that the message is about setting up elders, I believe older women who should teach imply these women were to be regarded as female elders.

 It says that older women should behave in a holy manner, not accuse falsely, not drink too much, and teach good things.
 This is not a gender role – God would want old or young, male or female, to act holy, not accuse falsely, be sober, and to teach good things if they teach.

 If anything, it suggests older women have influence or should have influence: Accusing falsely would only matter if the words of these women have weight in society, and wanting them to teach good things means they should teach.
 Does the Bible say older women should teach?
 Yes – Titus 2:3 say they should.